 States need your money now more than ever.

-Sales tax is a critical source of revenue in 46 states (North Dakota, New Hampshire, Montana, Alaska, and Delaware don’t have sales tax).
+Sales tax is a critical source of revenue in 45 states (Oregon, New Hampshire, Montana, Alaska, and Delaware don’t have state sales tax).
 Other than property and income tax, sales tax is the largest source of state tax revenue, and one frequently leveraged to fill budget gaps.

 Calculating, collecting, and remitting sales tax is not only good business, it is a legal obligation placed on merchants by the states in which they conduct business.
 Doing it properly is not only an obligation, it’s the best defense against hungry state auditors.